WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2021-08-16-istio-getting-started.md

 ## Installing Istio in Kubernetes

 This demo assumes that you already have a Kubernetes cluster set up.
-If you don't see [Azure Kubernetes Service - Getting Started](/azure-kubernetes-service-getting-started) to set up a new cluster and also configure the connection to Kubernetes.
+If not see [Azure Kubernetes Service - Getting Started](/azure-kubernetes-service-getting-started) to set up a new cluster and also configure the connection to Kubernetes.
 Usually, I work with Windows but for this demo, I will use the Windows Subsystem for Linux.
 You can use all commands on Linux or Max as well.

 To get started, download the newest version of Istio.